cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 9. auth_key = HKDF-Expand(RwdU, contact(nonce, "AuthKey"), Nk)
 10. exporter_key = HKDF-Expand(RwdU, concat(nonce, "ExporterKey"), Nk)
 11. ct = xor(pt, pseudorandom_pad)
-12. t = HMAC(auth_key, concat(nonce, ct, concat(pkS, aad))), where aad is
+12. auth_data = pkS
-application-specific additional associated data.
+13. t = HMAC(auth_key, concat(nonce, ct, concat(auth_data, aad)))
-13. EnvU = concat(nonce, ct, aad, t)
+14. EnvU = concat(nonce, ct, aad, t)
-14. Create RegistrationUpload upload with envelope value (EnvU, pkU).
+15. Create RegistrationUpload upload with envelope value (EnvU, pkU).
-15. Output (upload, exporter_key)
+16. Output (upload, exporter_key)
 ~~~

 [[RFC editor: please change "RFCXXXX" to the correct number before publication.]]

 Applications MUST encrypt and authenticate skU, and MUST authenticate pkS.
 Secrecy of pkS is optional.
 If an application requires secrecy of pkS, this value
-SHOULD be included in the Credentials structure (step 5) and omitted from the HMAC
+SHOULD be included in the Credentials structure (step 5) and omitted from
-computation (step 12).
+auth_data (step 12).

 Applications may optionally include pkU, IdU, or IdS in the Credentials structure
-at step 5 if secrecy of these values is desired.
-If an application does not encrypt any
+(step 5) if secrecy of these values is desired.
+If an application does not require secrecy
-of these values, they may be included in the aad.
-Instantiations of OPAQUE MUST specify
+for these values, they may be appended to auth_data (step 12).
+Instantiations of OPAQUE
-how aad is constructed and serialized.
+MUST specify how auth_data is constructed.

 The server identity `IdS` comes from context.
 For example, if registering with
 a server within the context of a TLS connection, the identity might be the